 Canine Nutrition

-As much as we love equines, we deeply love canines, too, and we're happy to offer nutritional supplements that can help support your dog’s health and quality of life.
-We're often asked which dog food we recommend, whether we feed raw or kibble, if we feed grain or grain-free, and for advice on overall canine wellness, so let's dive in.
+As much as we love horses, we deeply love dogs, too, and we're happy to offer nutritional supplements that can help support your dog’s health and quality of life.
+We're often asked which dog foods we recommend, whether we feed raw or kibble, if we feed grain or grain-free, and for advice on overall canine wellness, so let's dive in.

 Every Parent - Including Pet Parents - Must Become a Researcher

-Diet is critical and supplements can be tremendously helpful, but everything you allow into and onto your dog's body will have an impact on his or her overall health and longevity - or lack their of.
+We must look past marketing and learn ingredients, including the impact these ingredients have on animal health.
+Diet is critical and supplements can be tremendously helpful, but everything we allow into and onto our dogs' bodies will have an impact on his or her overall health and longevity - or lack thereof.
+This includes topical treatments for flea/tick prevention, injections, vaccinations, etc.

-Dogs function on a cellular level just like we do and just like our horses do.
-The unfortunate truth is, kibble is the junk food of the dog food world, and is quite taxing on the kidneys.
-So what do we feed them?
+Dogs function on a cellular level just like we do, and high-quality nutrition is required for the body to function optimally.
+Although kibble is the most common type of dog 'food', the unfortunate truth is it's the junk food of the dog food industry and it's particularly taxing on the kidneys, liver and digestive tract.
+So then what do we feed them?

-High-quality nutrition is paramount and required for the body to function optimally.
-When we align more closely with how a canine would feed in the wild, feed them biologically appropriately and species appropriate, our dogs’ health can be rejuvenated, quality of life can improve, and we can have years more time with our precious friends.
+By aligning more closely with how a canine would feed in the wild, striving for biologically and species appropriate meals, our dog's health can be rejuvenated, quality of life can improve, and we can have years more time with our precious companions.
+This includes considering a raw diet, as this is how they would feast in nature.

-Some of our favorite dog food brands are All Provide, Steve’s, Small Batch, Raised Right and Primal.
-We feed raw (or gently cooked) and grain-free.
-We have no affiliation with these brands, but appreciate that they include grass-fed meats, organ meat, raw bone, organic whole fruits, vegetables and seeds.
-This means no synthetic nutrients are required in the ingredient list, as the high-quality ingredients offer a dense variety of naturally occurring nutrients.
-They also use zero fillers and zero by-products.
+Some of our favorite options for raw or gently cooked dog food are Primal Pet Foods, Steve’s Real Food, Small Batch, Ziwi Peak, All Provide, and Raised Right.
+We feed our dogs Primal's raw, grain-free patties and they're absolutely thriving.
+We have no affiliation with any of these brands, but appreciate that they include grass-fed meats, organ meat, raw bone, organic whole fruits, vegetables and seeds.
+This means synthetic, isolated nutrients typically aren't required in the ingredient list, as the high-quality meats, organ meats and produce offer a dense variety of naturally occurring nutrients that are highly bioavailable to the body.
+These brands also use zero fillers and zero by-products last time we checked.

 When researching dog food, it's important to identify how the ingredients are sourced.
 Are they grass-fed, free-range and wild-caught or are they factory farmed / conventional?
 Is the company using whole foods or by-products (i.e., chicken meal)?
 If the label doesn't specify grass-fed or wild-caught, you can safely assume it is factory farmed and the nutrition will not be the same.

-Wild, organic food sources are pure and more anti-inflammatory.
+Wild, organic food sources are pure, deeply nutritious, and more anti-inflammatory.

-Factory-farmed, conventional sources can contain pesticides, hormones and stress hormones, toxins, are more pro-inflammatory and often depleted of many nutrients.
+Factory-farmed, conventional sources typically contain pesticides, stress hormones, toxins, are more pro-inflammatory and often depleted of nutrients.

 > Grass-fed ground beef, sardines, sweet potato, zucchini, blueberries, organ meats* (liver, heart, kidney, tripe) + herbal supplements